japaz/xcancelator/INSTALL.md

 3. **Load the Extension**:
    - Go to Safari → Settings → Extensions
    - Click the "+" button in the bottom left
-   - Navigate to and select the `xcancelator` folder
+   - Navigate to and select the `xcancelator` folder (root directory)

 4. **Enable the Extension**:
    - Check the box next to "X Cancelator" in the Extensions list
    - The extension should now be active

+### iOS Safari Development Installation

+**Note**: iOS Safari extensions cannot be installed directly.
+They must be delivered through an iOS app:

+1. **Add iOS targets** to the Xcode project (see Safari App Store Submission section)
+2. **Build and install** the iOS app on your device through Xcode
+3. **Enable the extension** in iOS Settings → Safari → Extensions
+4. **The extension will work** in Safari on iOS using the same code via symbolic links

-## Chrome Installation
+### Chrome Development Installation

 1. **Enable Developer Mode**:
    - Open Chrome and go to `chrome://extensions/`